The Location: Punta Cana, Dominican Republic

 For us, this turned out to be the best of both worlds.
 There is a kids zone that will take groups of kiddos over to the main (louder) resort for an hour or two of rotating activities and sports, while we get some tranquility to float in the pool with our Coco Locos (an absolute Caribbean staple).
 And we typically found that most kids preferred to stay over at the main resort with the larger pool, more activities, and more kids to hang out with.
 So having the kids groups with people watching over them and keeping them engaged and happy was a great amenity.

-With free roam of the entire resort, we could relax with a coco loco at our little relaxing lagoon pool paradise (and oh, it WAS paradise).
+With free roam of the entire resort, we could relax with a coco loco at our little serene lagoon pool paradise (and oh, it WAS paradise).
 Then if we felt like more of a party vibe was in store, we could go to the main resort with the big crowd and get our fill.
 It’s nice to have the choice rather than feel trapped.

 The suite was definitely more spacious than I was expecting.
 We stayed in the Paradisus Suite with a king bedroom, and a separate living room with a pullout couch for the kids.
 Poor kids.
 Immediately upon our arrival, we were greeted by Augustin, our personal family concierge.
 He took care of everything for us, including getting us settled into our room, making dinner reservations, cabana reservations, coordinating activities and excursions for us, and making sure our every whims were taken care of.
 But I’m getting ahead of myself.
 First, he took us to our room!